falkr/ttm4115/pages/prep-interactions.md

 rings.
 Rings attached to the same lifeline cannot pass each other.
 Therefore, the diagrams below all look different, but imply the same ordering among the events, irrespective of their absolute position on the lifelines.
-What counts is that $A$ is received before $B$, and this does not change in any of the diagrams.
+What counts is that `A` is received before `B`, and this does not change in any of the diagrams.

 ---